-2-year, full-time or part-time Senior Research Associate in Ocean Biogeochemistry, University of East Anglia, Norwich, UK
+2-year, full-time Postdoctoral Research Associate in Iron Biogeochemistry, University of Liverpool, Liverpool, UK

 5-year, full-time Executive Secretary, North Pacific Marine Science Organization (PICES), Sydney, BC, Canada